 You know, line up textbooks on a shelf made of teakwood. 🤯

-The answer first
+The quick answer

-To cut the long story short, none of the arguments in favor or against the benefits of an e-ink screen over an iridescent one are accurate or even remotely close.
-If you look at both the products through the lens of science each has advantages or disadvantages depending on when and where you take-up reading.
+To cut a long story short, none of the arguments for or against an e-ink screen over an iridescent one are accurate or reliable.
+If you look at both the products through the lens of science, each has an advantage over the other depending on when and where you take-up reading.

-If your lifestyle is to sit on a beach under the Sun then you are probably better off with an e-ink screen.
-If you are a night owl who reads at night inside a blanket, then a self-illuminating tablet is certainly better.
+If your lifestyle is to sit on a beach and read under the Sun, you are probably better off with an e-ink screen.
+However, if you are a night-owl who reads under a blanket, then a self-illuminating tablet is better.

-As long as the contrast and flux of light are enough for your eyes to discern the text, your eyes will not be affected by the underlying technology in any way.
+As long as the flux of light (intensity) is good for your eyes to discern the text without straining itself, your vision will not be affected by the underlying technology in any way.

-So now you might be thinking…
+Now you might be thinking…

 Enter the human eye!